dimonenka/DEDPUL/README.md

-# DEDPUL
-## DEDPUL: method for Positive-Unlabeled Classification and Mixture Proportions Estimation
+# DEDPUL: method for Positive-Unlabeled Classification and Mixture Proportions Estimation